Wood Quay: Location

 The site is bounded on the north side by Wood Quay on the River Liffey, on the west by Winetavern Street, on the south by John's Lane and on the east by Fishamble Street.
 Two bridges cross the river at Wood Quay, one at the eastern and the other at the western end.
 The bridge at the eastern end is Grattan Bridge, formerly known as Essex Bridge, named after 18th century parliamentarian Henry Grattan.
-The bridge at the westerly end of Wood Quay is O'Donovan Rossa Bridge named after the 19th century Fenian.
+The bridge at the westerly end of Wood Quay is O'Donovan Rossa Bridge (formerly Richmond Bridge) named after the 19th century Fenian.

 History

 Plans for redevelopment

 Dublin Corporation acquired Wood Quay gradually from the 1950s, having voted on the plans for the new office development on 4-acres in front of Christchurch Cathedral in January 1956 finally.
 The first design was by Jones and Kelly, and would have completely obscured the view of the cathedral from the quays.
 After some criticism of the plan, including strong concern from the Royal Institute of the Architects of Ireland, this design was abandoned.
 By special compulsory purchase order, the Corporation began assembling the site, having the full plot by 1967.
 At this time, demolition of the existing buildings began, including that of O'Meara's pub on the corner of Winetavern Street.

 The Corporation then announced a competition to developers which would see them select a design for the development, publishing a 4-page brief on the requirements.
 In November 1968, they exhibited the models of the 6 finalists at City Hall.
 Critical response to the designs was poor, and the fact that it appeared the Corporation themselves would choose the winner with no architectural input was met with shock and derision.
 After some pressure, a 12 man board of assessors was appointed to select the winning scheme.
 Desmond Leslie surmised that none of the designs made much effort to lessen their impact on Christchurch Cathedral or to consider it as part of the wider built environment.
 Among those who entered designs were Desmond FitzGerald, Michael Scott and Partners, and Sam Stephenson.
 Stephenson's design for the Green Property Group was selected as the winner, which a design including 4 office blocks in varying heights from 5 to 10 storeys.

 The plans were submitted for planning approval, resulting in two city departments rejecting the plans on technical grounds.
 However, the city manager, Matt Macken, decided to override these objections and grant full approval on 24 December 1970.
 More than 30 groups and individuals lodged objections, including the National Monuments Advisory Council.
 Many also appealed to the relevant minister, Bobby Molloy.
 An oral hearing was held in March 1971, with Molloy eventually confirming the decision by Macken in July 1972.
 This approval had 15 conditions, including "that all reasonable opportunities and facilities shall be afforded to the National Monuments Advisory Council to inspect, record and recover matter of archaeological interest" from the site.